Citroen C4 SpaceTourer Review

 Citroen C4 SpaceTourer: what would you like to read next?

-The Citroen C4 SpaceTourer has a great interior – the dashboard looks and feels upmarket, while the large windows give the cabin an airy and spacious feel.
+The Citroen C4 SpaceTourer is a good MPV with a great interior – the dashboard looks and feels upmarket, while the large windows give the cabin an airy and spacious feel.
 The three seats in the back easily sit adults and have a wide range of adjustability.
 The boot, meanwhile, is one of the biggest in class.

 Comfort is a very sought-after characteristic when choosing an MPV and the Citroen C4 SpaceTourer has the most cosseting ride in its class.
 It’s also quiet at motorway speeds, but tends to roll a bit in corners.